vinhphm/vinh.dev/pages/posts/spotify-refresh-token.md

 Ready?
 Let's get started!

-## Prepare your Spotify's application
+## Prepare your Spotify application

-Assumed you already have a registered application on the [Spotify Developer Dashboard](https://developer.spotify.com), you will need to save the **Client ID** and **Client Secret** from the Overview page somewhere safe for the next step.
+Assuming you already have a registered application on the [Spotify Developer Dashboard](https://developer.spotify.com), you will need to save the **Client ID** and **Client Secret** from the Overview page somewhere safe for the next step.

 They will look like this: